Theory of coherent interaction-free detection of pulses: Sources of errors

-In Fig. \ref{fig:deco}, we study the effect of various relaxation rates $\Gamma_{10}$, $\Gamma_{21} \in [0, 0.2]$ MHz on the efficiencies of the coherent (a) and projective (b) protocols at $\theta=\pi$.
-The dashed black line in both plots corresponds to the particular case of a transmon device, where these rates are related as \emph{i.e.} $\Gamma_{21} = 2\Gamma_{10}$.
+In Fig.~\ref{fig:deco}, we study the effect of various relaxation rates $\Gamma_{10}$, $\Gamma_{21} \in [0, 0.2]$ MHz on the efficiencies of the (a) coherent and (b) projective protocols at $\theta=\pi$.
+The dashed black line in both plots corresponds to the particular case of a transmon device, where these rates are related as $\Gamma_{21} = 2\Gamma_{10}$.

-We see from Fig. \ref{fig:deco} that $\eta_{\rm c}$ is consistently greater than $\eta$, where their mean values from Fig. \ref{fig:deco} are approximately $0.9959$ and $0.9125$, respectively.
-We also note from the slope of the contour lines, that the coherent case appears less sensitive to variation in $\Gamma_{10}$ compared to the projective protocol.
-The dark count probabilities, \emph{i.e.} FPRs are also reasonably low, having a maximum value of $27.4\%$ for the worst-case scenario of a transmon with relatively large relaxation $\Gamma_{10} = 0.2$ MHz.
+We see from Fig.~\ref{fig:deco} that $\eta_{\rm c}$ is consistently greater than $\eta$, where their mean values are approximately $0.9959$ and $0.9125$, respectively.
+We also note from the contour lines that the coherent case appears less sensitive to variation in $\Gamma_{10}$ compared to the projective protocol.
+The dark count probabilities, i.e., FPRs, are also reasonably low, having a maximum value of $27.4\%$ for the worst-case scenario of a transmon with relatively large relaxation $\Gamma_{10} = 0.2$ MHz.